Central Highlands (Vietnam): Culture

 Bahnar is the second ethnic group, after the Kinh people, to have their language written based on Latin script by French missionaries in 1861.
 The Ede people, then, had their writing system in 1923.
 The first known epic poetry Dam San was compiled and published in Paris, France, under the name Le Chanson de DamSan.
 The bilingual Ede-French edition was then released in 1933 by the French School of the Far East's magazine in Hanoi.
-In February 1949, a priceless prehistoric lithophone named Ndut Lieng Krak was discovered in Dak Lak, which is now kept at the Museum of Mankind, Paris.
-The space of gong culture in the Central Highlands of Vietnam was recognized by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity on January 15, 2005.
+In February 1949, a prehistoric lithophone named Ndut Lieng Krak was discovered in Dak Lak, which is now kept at the Museum of Mankind, Paris.
+The space of gong culture in the Central Highlands of Vietnam was recognized by UNESCO as a Masterpiece of the Oral and Intangible Heritage of Humanity on 15 January 2005.

 Economy, natural resources, society, and environment

 In comparison with other regions in Vietnam, the Central Highlands has to encounter great difficulties in socio-economic conditions such as the skilled labor shortage, poor infrastructure, possibilities of ethnic-group conflict in a small area and a low standard of living.
-This area, however, has been blessed with many advantages in natural resources.
+This area, however, has many advantages in natural resources.
 The region is home to nearly 2 million hectares of fertile basalt, making up for 60% of the national basalt soil, which is very suitable for industrial crops such as coffee, cocoa, pepper, mulberry, and tea.
 Coffee is the most important industrial commodity of the Central Highlands.
-The current coffee area here is over 290 thousand hectares, accounting for 4/5 of the country's coffee area.
+The current coffee area here is over 290 thousand hectares, accounting for 80% of the country's coffee area.
 Dak Lak is the province with the widest coffee area (170 thousand hectares) and Buon Ma Thuot coffee is famous for its high quality.
 The Central Highlands is also the second-largest rubber tree region after the Southeast, mainly in Gia Lai and Dak Lak.
 The Central Highlands is the most enormous mulberry and silkworm area in our country as well, the most in Bao Loc Lam Dong.
 This place has a consortium of the largest silk incubators exported in Vietnam.

 Unequal land and resource allocation also spark many disputes.
 Previously, the government aimed to exploit the Central Highlands of Vietnam by establishing a system of state-owned agriculture and forestry farms (before 1993, there were major agricultural-forestry-industry Union Enterprises, which switched to central or provincial agriculture and forestry farms after the same year).
 In reality, these economic organizations control most of the Central Highlands’ land.
 In Dak Lak province, by 1985, three agricultural-forestry-industry Union Enterprises managed 1,058,000 hectares, which accounted for half of the province's area, plus 1,600,000 hectares of state-owned rubber tree growing area.
 In total, the state runs 90% of Dak Lak’s area, and 60% of Gia Lai’s.
 Overall, by 1985, 70% of the Central Highlands’ surface area was under the state's management.
 After 1993, although there was a shift in management mechanism, this number only decreased by 26%.